scirpus/numer/README.md

 ## Usage

 python allornothing.py will produce two files.
 One is optimistic where as one is feature neutralized. python symmetricnmf.py will also produce files.
-One uses reducded data via NMF and one uses Symmetric NMF.
+One uses reduced data via NMF and one uses Symmetric NMF.

 ## History